 Approximately 300 calories per hour can be burned gardening, which is great if you want to lose weight (CDC, 2015).
 But there are many other advantages to be aware of.

-What are the Health Benefits of Gardening?
+What Are The Health Benefits of Gardening?

 Gardening has numerous physical and mental health benefits, especially if you do it regularly.
 Getting outdoors in the fresh air and undertaking light to moderate exercise is beneficial no matter what your age group or ability.
 The benefits apply for all sizes of garden, although larger gardens will inevitably involve greater exertion.

 There is also a cost factor to consider as well.
-Subscriptions to gyms and fitness centres can be expensive and often tie you in for at least 12 months.
+Subscriptions to gyms and fitness centers can be expensive and often tie you in for at least 12 months.
 Gardening is relatively inexpensive in comparison.
 All you need to start is a few tools and plants.
 And you can easily expand your equipment as your interest grows.

 Physical Benefits

-• Burn calories – Gardening burns around 300 calories per hour, making it a great moderate-intensity exercise.
+Gardening burns around 300 calories per hour, making it a great moderate-intensity exercise.
 If you want to get healthier and lose a few inches around your waistline, gardening and other types of yard work can help contribute to weight loss.
 This is especially the case if you undertake more demanding tasks, such as mowing the lawn, digging soil, carrying plants, and installing garden features.
 But even low-intensity activities like pruning and weeding can increase your heart rate and fitness.

-• Lower blood pressure – A study in the British Journal of Sports Medicine in 2019 showed that exercise can help to reduce and maintain positive blood pressure readings.
+A study in the British Journal of Sports Medicine in 2019 showed that exercise can help to reduce and maintain positive blood pressure readings.
 If like many people, you suffer from hypertension and want to lower your risk of a stroke and heart attack, gardening can be very beneficial.
 This is especially true if you undertake gardening regularly or combine the activity with other forms of exercise.

-• Good for your bones – Gardening outdoors in the sunshine allows your body to generate greater amounts of Vitamin D. There is strong evidence for the use of Vitamin D in bone health.
+Gardening outdoors in the sunshine allows your body to generate greater amounts of Vitamin D. There is strong evidence for the use of Vitamin D in bone health.
 This is because Vitamin D assists your body to absorb calcium and phosphorus, which in turn helps to strengthen your bones.
 This can reduce your risk of developing autoimmune disorders and some forms of bone and joint-related conditions (NCBI, 2012).

-• Eat healthier – Besides the direct physical benefits of exercise, gardening can also help you to eat a more varied and healthy diet.
+Besides the direct physical benefits of exercise, gardening can also help you to eat a more varied and healthy diet.
 The UK government recommends everyone eat at least 5 portions of fruit and vegetables a day.
 By growing fruit and vegetables, such as tomatoes, peas, carrots, and salad leaves, you can save money and improve your wellbeing.
 The more land you have, the more space you will have for growing.
 In the event you have limited space, it may be worth investing in an allotment plot.

 Mental Health Benefits

-• Lower stress levels – Enjoying the fresh air outdoors can have an instant impact on your mood and ongoing mental health.
+Enjoying the fresh air outdoors can have an instant impact on your mood and ongoing mental health.
 If you need to switch off from the world and take time for yourself, gardening is a great stress-busting activity.
 It helps you focus on simple but enjoyable tasks, reducing anxiety and giving you an element of control in an uncertain world.

-• Social activity – Besides helping to reduce stress, gardening can also be a great social activity.
+Besides helping to reduce stress, gardening can also be a great social activity.
 Getting out and about in your garden provides an opportunity to chat with the neighbours and passers-by.
 You can even invite friends over to assist.
 Social opportunities can help you gain perspective and share in common interests, both of which are vital to mental wellbeing.

-• Get back to nature – Getting away from technology and back to the sights and sounds of nature can restore your mindset and contribute to positive mental health.
+Getting away from technology and back to the sights and sounds of nature can restore your mindset and contribute to positive mental health.
 In this information age, constant distractions and interruptions from social media can reduce productivity and lead to social anxiety disorders.
 Gardening is the complete opposite and provides tranquillity and vital exercise.
 But don’t forget to take regular breaks.
 Investing in a hardwood garden bench is highly recommended for all keen gardeners!

 Different Jobs You Can Do in the Garden and the Amount of Calories You Can Burn